 Someone can suffer for no medically apparent reason.
 Is someone then a patient, or does he only become a patient if he also asks for help or intervention?
 Is someone suffering from life a patient?
-Or does he become a patient when he goes to ask for help from a health care professional for the suffering of life?
+Or does he become a patient when he asks for help from a health care professional for the suffering of life?

 The moment someone suffers, it can impact a person’s life that he enlists the help of a healthcare professional.
 This makes him a patient in both definitions.

 And nowadays, we like to speak of the term “Patient-centered.”
 These terms are related to the systemic thinking of asking for help from a healthcare professional in which the patient is central.
 The person does not have to suffer for this.
-It then follows that we also expect someone to be “patient empowered “… .. but empowered for what if he is not suffering and therefore does not feel like a patient?
+We also expect someone to be “patient empowered, “… .. but assigned for what if he is not suffering and therefore does not feel like a patient?

 Health is an experience that can be independent of the medical diagnosis of a defect or a disease.

-In the 1960s, the term “patient-centered medicine” was introduced into common parlance by Enid Balint and associate of Michael Balint, one of the first researchers in the dynamics between doctors and patients and diseases.
+In the 1960s, Enid Balint introduced the term “patient-centered medicine” into common parlance and associated with Michael Balint, one of the first researchers in the dynamics between doctors and patients and diseases.
 Michael Balint went so far as to suggest the physician himself was a therapeutic ‘drug’.
-At the same time, Enid Balint envisioned the skills needed in the practice of patient-centered medicine ‘in the way the physician allows the patient to use it.
-Rather than the way the physician responds to the patient through his interpretations and theories.
+At the same time, Enid Balint envisioned the skills needed in the practice of patient-centered medicine ‘in how the physician allows the patient to use it.
+Rather than how the physician responds to the patient through his interpretations and theories.

 The question is when we conclude that you are a patient.
-Is that then you are until the suffering is resolved or until the moment you accept that suffering is part of your life or?
+Is that then you are until the suffering is resolved or until the moment you accept that suffering is part of your life?

-There is a lot of miscommunication in healthcare due to terms that have different perceptions, have different definitions, and impose perspectives.
-A person can feel like a patient when there are no medical reasons for using this definition and a doctor can call someone a patient who does not feel like a patient.
+Healthcare has a lot of miscommunication due to terms with different perceptions, definitions, and imposed perspectives.
+A person can feel like a patient when there are no medical reasons for using this definition, and a doctor can call someone a patient who does not feel like a patient.

-The term patient implies expectations, assumptions, and communication that cannot occur if there is no consensus about the perspective from which it is being spoken and why the term is used by those involved.
+The term patient implies expectations, assumptions, and communication that cannot occur if there is no consensus about the perspective from which it is being spoken and why it is used by those involved.

-What if the person asking for help is not suffering but wants preventive attention, or what if you have to come back to the hospital for a treatment check-up?
+What if the person asking for help is not suffering but wants preventive attention, or if you have to return to the hospital for a treatment check-up?
 This person will no longer suffer, but the system will see him as a patient because you are using a healthcare professional.